 - 420.1 Saddles must be worn and be plain (dressage, show, side saddle, GP or jumping saddle) and must be brown, black, grey or navy. - 420.2 Treeless saddles are permitted but must look similar to the above plain saddles.
 Western style, traditional Iberian or Arabian (with raised pommel and/or cantle) or brightly coloured saddles are not permitted. - 420.3 Stirrup leathers and English style stirrups or safety stirrups are compulsory and must be attached to the saddle and used in the conventional way.
 Stirrups must have closed branches, and no attachments.
-Safety stirrups may have an opening on the inside or outside branch. - 420.4 Unless official ESNZ Dressage dispensation is approved (Article 413) the rider's boots must not be fixed to the stirrup iron by any means (e.g. magnets) and if used as such without dispensation will result in elimination. - 420.5 Saddle covers are only allowed in extreme wet weather conditions. - 420.6 Seat savers are only allowed with dispensation from Dressage NZ under Article 413.
+Safety stirrups may have an opening on the outside branch. - 420.4 Unless official ESNZ Dressage dispensation is approved (Article 413) the rider's boots must not be fixed to the stirrup iron by any means (e.g. magnets) and if used as such without dispensation will result in elimination. - 420.5 Saddle covers are only allowed in extreme wet weather conditions. - 420.6 Seat savers are allowed.
+Seat savers must be dark coloured and only cover the seat of the saddle.